NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, MultiSpecimen, MultiSpecimen serial, GeoRegion, TaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
-☐ Create new record without Taxonomy (should pop-up with error)
 ☐ Create new record with novel family name
 ☐ Create new record with multispecimen ticked
 ☐ Then try creating another new record